SwitchedOn

 So, how can we incorporate these 4 elements while training by ourselves?

-Perceptual cognitive motor (PCM) training is a methodology designed using the SwitchedOn app to address these problems.
+Cognitive-motor training (CMT) is a methodology designed using the SwitchedOn app to address these problems.
 The app provides randomized visual and audio cues (colors, numbers, arrows, etc.) that athletes place near eye level and react to with sports-specific movements.
 This helps solve these problems because it:

 1. Requires athletes to get their eyes up and focus externally on information coming from the app.